altocodenl/tagaway/readme.md

 ### Todo beta

 - channels
-   - impl notes: a list, except that it behaves like a tag for querying for the user.
-   - post to channel: piv or message
-   - if channel is own and doesn't exist, create channel. not allowed for not logged in users.
-   - channel has uuid and name.
-   - access by uuid only, to avoid collisions and strangers guessing.
-   - name can be changed, but must be unique for that user (no renames that merge).
    - channel deletion is explicit or implicit. implicit is when last element of the channel is deleted. this happens automatically through redis.
    - element deletion (piv or text) can be done by owner only.
    - when an entry is removed from the channel, if that entry is a piv, remove it from the c:: tag if it's the only instance of it
    - For now, no way to remove text from a frontend, since channels are not in app.

-channels:USER (hash):
-   name: id
-   name2: id2
-channel:USER:NAME (list)
-   {id: ..., from: 'Ro',          t: 1721852977121, piv:  'uuid'}, {id: ..., from: 'u::fpereiro', t: 1721852977121, text: 'foo'}, // u::USER for users that are from tagaway, currently only one can be owner

-Public routes:
-- POST /channel/ID ({name: ...} for anonymous, {user: ...} if owner), plus a piv or text
-   - POST /channel/ID hits itself with POST /piv, with the channel as tag.
+- Channels
+   - Backend
+      - Get channels
+      - Create channel
+      - When deleting user, delete all channels
+      - Rename channel
-- GET /channel/ID
+      - Delete channel

+      - Public: post text or piv to channel
+         - Pass channel info to POST /piv to let it resolve it, as well as avoid auth there
+      - Public: get channel
+      - Public: get piv or thumb from channel
-- GET /piv/ID?channel=CHANNEL_ID & GET /thumb/SIZE/ID?channel=CHANNEL_ID
+         - GET /piv/ID?owner=USERID&channel=CHANNELID & GET /thumb/SIZE/ID?owner=USERID&channel=CHANNELID
          - Get the channel itself and search for the piv there.
 If it is, serve it through the existing endpoints.
       - Repurpose hasAccess to receive an optional channel argument.
-Owner routes:
-- POST /channel, to create a channel: {name: ...}
-- DELETE /channel/ID
-- DELETE /channel/ID/message/MESSAGEID
-- DELETE /channel/ID/piv/PIVID
-   - Find 1 or more instances of that piv and delete them.

-Changes:
+      - Delete text or piv from channel by id: DELETE /channel/ID/ID/messageID
-- When deleting piv, if piv is inside a channel, delete it from those channels
+      - When deleting piv, delete it from any channels that contain it
-- When querying pivs, see pivs with c:: only as untagged.
+      - When querying pivs, see pivs in own channel.

-No need for endpoint to list channels because they can be obtained from list of tags.

-Web client:
+   - Web client:
       - Enter your name, remember it in localstorage
       - Make call to GET /channel/id
       - For each piv item, make calls to GET /thumb/900/id?channel=cid (and for video, original)
       - For each piv item, add a button to download.
       - Send piv
       - Send text
       - Share link to channel to whatsapp/email...

-Mobile client:
+   - Mobile client for owner:
       - Icon of channel next to tag
       - Open view like tag, but only showing existing channels
       - If enter new channel, post it, then upload to channel
       - If select existing, posts to it.
       - If unselect existing, delete the piv from the channel!
 But how, since you don't have the ID?
 Add an endpoint to this.
 It's an in-app way of removing all instances of a piv from the channel.
       - Share link to channel from that view (copy link).

-Channels in-app:
+   - Channels in-app:
       - How would channels look in app?
       - channel consumer:
          - see channel in app
          - (un)subscribe to channel
          - potentiall tag piv with subscription
          - see subscriptions in app
          - never query not-own channel.
          - manage subscriptions

+- `POST /channel`.
+   - Body must be `{name: STRING}`.
+   - If user has already a channel with that `name`, returns a 409.
+   - Otherwise, it is successful and returns a 200 with body `{id: STRING}`.

+- `POST /channel/rename`
+   - Body must be of the form `{from: STRING, to: STRING}`, where both values are strings.
+   - If the user has no channel with name `from`, a 404 is returned with body `{error: 'tag'}`.
+   - If the user already has a channel with name `to` tag, to avoid overlapping two channels through a rename.
+   - If successful, returns a 200.

+- `GET /channels`
+   - Returns an object of the shape `{CHANNEL_NAME: ID, CHANNEL_NAME2: ID2, ...}`.

+- `POST /channel/delete`
+   - Body must be of the form `{id: STRING}`.
+   - If channel does not exist, a 404 is returned.
+   - If successful, returns a 200.

+- `POST /channel/USERID/CHANNELID`
+   - Body can be a JSON with the form `{from: STRING, text: STRING}`.
+Or it can be a multipart request of the form `{from: STRING, piv: BLOB}`.
+   - If `b.from` starts with `u::`, a 400 is returned.
+   - If there's no such, a 404 is returned.
+   - If successful, returns a 200.

+channels:USER (hash):
+   id: name
+   id2: name2
+channel:USER:ID (list)
+   {id: ..., from: 'Ro',          t: 1721852977121, piv:  'uuid'}, {id: ..., from: 'u::fpereiro', t: 1721852977122, text: 'foo'}, // u::USER for users that are from tagaway, currently only one can be owner

 - bugs
    - **server: replicate & fix issue with hometags not being deleted when many pivs are deleted at the same time: change way in which hometags are removed in deletePiv and the outer calling function**